karel-burda/native-window-host/README.md

         frame.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
         frame.setVisible(true);

-        // using variant of constructor where window class name is known (the other one is when HWND is known) final NativeWindowHost host = new NativeWindowHost("win32-demo-helper-app");
+        // using variant of constructor where window class name is known (the other one is with HWND) final NativeWindowHost host = new NativeWindowHost("win32-demo-helper-app");
         host.setSize(frame.getWidth(), frame.getHeight());
         host.setVisible(true);